rishvantsingh/spring_boot_concourse/README.md

 ## Building and running locally
-Once you clone the project to your local system, you can build and test locally by running:
+Once you clone the project to your local system, you can build and test locally by running

 `mvn clean test` - for unit test